 Reduction of an academic unit involves the downsizing of a current academic unit in response to changing research or scholarly interests, a decline in student demand over time, insufficient number of faculty to carry out the academic mission, deficiencies that come to light as the result of an programmatic review, or programmatic changes over time that call for unit reduction.
 The unit reduction will be accompanied by a corresponding reduction in unit budget.

 When an academic unit is recommended for reduction by the President and approved by the Board of Trustees per UW Regulation 2-13, a plan for continuing unit operations with a reduced budget will be prepared by the unit head.
-Should the plan include discontinuance of a degree program or an academic appointment, the processes described in paragraphs III and IV will be followed.
+Should the plan include recommended discontinuance of a degree program or an academic appointment, the process outlined in UW Regulation 2-13 will be followed.

 Responsible Division/Unit: Division of Academic Affairs